 Main Article

-Species are not randomly distributed in the world.
-The area in space and time where a stable population lives and reproduces is determined by the species’ fitness response to a series of biotic and abiotic factors and their influence in the evolutionary process [@Hunch].
-Species distributions are key elements in marine resources management as human-made spatial boundaries are a major part of the management system [@Song:2017iua].
-However, incorporating the concept of species distribution has not allays been the case in fisheries management, nor policy [@Alexa].
-The delimitation of Economic Exclusive Zones (EEZs) in the early 80’s virtually spitted the distribution of many species, creating shared species between nations, and adding another level of complexity to fisheries management.
-However, 40 years after their establishment, the question of how many shared species exists in the world based on their distribution is still unanswered.
-Answer this question is a key step in creating suitable management plans that allows a sustainable use of marine resources.
+Species distribution around the world is not a random process.
+The area in space and time that a species population occupies is a response to the availability of resources as well as to a series of biotic and abiotic factors and their influence on evolutionary processes [@Hunch].
+Marine resource management is predicated on knowledge of species distributions as human-made spatial boundaries are inherent to existing management systems (e.g., marine protected areas) [@Song:2017iua].
+However, incorporating the concept of species distribution into fisheries management, or policy, is a relatively recent construct [@Alexa].
+The delineation of Economic Exclusive Zones (EEZs) in the early 80s, for instance, virtually established boundaries across the distribution of many species, creating shared species between nations, and adding another level of complexity to fisheries management.
+Forty years after their formal adoption, the question of how many shared species exist in the world based on their distribution is still unanswered.
+Fishing quotas set by different nations for a shared fishery resource have led to conflict (@Spijkers).
+Climate change, which is shifting species distributions, is likely to exacerbate this type of conflict (@Pinsky) and presents further challenges for fisheries management (@Mills).
+Thus, answering the questions of how many shared stocks exist in the world, and where these are located, is critical to developing effective and resilient management plans for the continued and future sustainable use and conservation of marine resources.

-From 1973 to 1982 the members of the United Nations held a series of meetings to discuss regulations regarding the high seas, a region of international common property, which, at that time, represented waters after 12 miles from shore [@McRae and Munro, 1989].
-The establishment of the UN Convention on the Law of the Sea (UNCLOS) allowed coastal states to claim jurisdiction over 200 nautical miles of their coasts [@UN:1982].
-Despite intended to improve fisheries management by granting property rights over shared resources, this arbitrary delimitation of management areas had no input from bio-geography; ignoring species distributions created what we know today as shared stocks.
-The Food and Agricultural Organization (FAO) recognizes three types of shared stocks: (i) transboundary, those stocks that are shared by 2 or more neighboring coastal nations; (ii) straddling, those stocks that are shared by two or more nations and also the high seas; and (iii) highly migratory stocks; species that are found in the EEZs of coastal nations that are not necessarily neighbors, and the high seas.
-The origination of shared stocks required the establishment of new fisheries management methods.
-Managers and scientists adopted a game theory approach where collaboration would most likely result in the best overall outcome for nations sharing a common resource [@Bailey:2010ga].
-Lack of collaboration in shared stocks threatens the stock’s sustainability [@REF], reduces the profitability potential of the fishery [@REF], and creates conflict between coastal nations [@REF-Jessica].
-This is also true when considering the emminent impacts of climate change on the distribution of marine species around the globe [@SumailaLamCheung]
+From 1973 to 1982, members of the United Nations held a series of meetings to discuss regulations regarding the high seas, a region of international common property, at that time, consisting of waters from 12 miles from shore [@McRae and Munro, 1989].
+The establishment of the UN Convention on the Law of the Sea (UNCLOS) allowed coastal states to claim jurisdiction over the exploration and exploitation of marine resources over 200 nautical miles off their coasts [@UN:1982].
+While intended to improve fisheries management by granting property rights over shared resources, this arbitrary delimitation of management areas was not informed by bio-geography, essentially ignoring species distributions and creating what we know today as shared stocks (@Gulland, @Munro 2002).
+The Food and Agricultural Organization (FAO) recognizes three types of shared stocks: (i) transboundary stocks, shared by 2 or more neighboring coastal nations; (ii) straddling stocks, occurring in two or more adjacent national jurisdictions and the high seas; and (iii) highly migratory stocks, found in the EEZs of coastal nations that are not necessarily adjoining, and the high seas.
+The origination of shared stocks called for the establishment of new fisheries management methods.
+Managers and scientists adopted a game theory approach – or means to analyze strategic interactions among decision-makers – which demonstrates that collaboration is most likely to result in the best overall outcome for nations sharing a common resource [@Bailey:2010ga, Eide et al. 2012].
+Lack of collaboration in shared stocks may threaten stock sustainability [Clark 1980; Nguyen et al. 2018], reduce the profitability potential of the fishery [@REF], and lead to conflict between coastal nations [@Spijkers et al. 2017].
+This is also true when considering climate change impact on the distribution of marine species around the globe [@SumailaLamCheung].
+“Under climate change, species distributions will shift [@Cheung et al], resulting in new shared stocks [@Pinsky et al. 2018] and highlighting the key role cooperative fisheries management can play in maintaining stocks and profitability [@refs in comment] as well as hopefully reducing fisheries conflict [@Spijkers et al. 2018].